roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 19: Closing the Deal ****** byTx_Tall_Tales© Robin sat up and snuggled in close to Amie's father, her hand busy in his lap.
+Robin sat up and snuggled in close to Amie's father, her hand busy in his lap.
 Looks like she'd gotten the results she was looking for.
 I guess she wasn't done with our guest.
 And from the look of him, he wasn't done, not by a long shot.

  Debbie stood up and dropped her shorts, bending over and giving the loveseat gang a great view of her ass.
 Then she stood in front of Amie, put her hands on the girl's shoulders then leaned in and gave her a kiss.
 "You're in my seat."